nanocurrency/nano-docs/docs/integration-guides/work-generation.md

 ### Benchmark commands

-To benchmark a specific device you want to know the performance for, the node CLI commands or a separate script for the Nano Work Server can be used.
+**Node RPC or external work server**

-**Using the Nano node**
+1. Setup one of the following:

-1. Install and configure the Nano node on the machine
+	- A node with RPC enabled and any desired work peer
-1. Run a CLI command:
+	- A standalone work server
-	* CPU: `nano_node --debug_profile_generate`
+1. Use the script from [blake2b-pow-bench](https://github.com/guilhermelawless/blake2b-pow-bench)

-	* GPU: `nano_node --debug_opencl --platform=0 --device=0` (updating `platform` and `device` as necessary)
+**Node local work generation**

-This will trigger continual work generation, so let it run until a sufficient sample size of times are generated (at least 100 instances).
-Compute the average of these times which is the number of microseconds to generate work.
+[CPU](/commands/command-line-interface#-debug_profile_generate) with all available threads: `nano_node --debug_profile_generate [--difficulty fffffff800000000] [--multiplier 1.0]`

-**Using Nano Work Server**
+[GPU](/commands/command-line-interface#-debug_opencl) acceleration: `nano_node --debug_opencl --platform=0 --device=0 [--difficulty fffffff800000000] [--multiplier 1.0]`

-If using work server, head over to the README at https://github.com/guilhermelawless/blake2b-pow-bench for details for benchmark script execution.
+The command will trigger continual work generation, so let it run until a sufficient sample size of times are generated (at least 100 instances).
+Compute the average of these times which are the number of microseconds it took to generate each sample.

 ### Example benchmarks